 James Adams: "Who died att sea in the good shipp called the James of London on the 19th of January, 1651, to which Captaine John Allin was master, and chiefe commander of said vessell."
 His inventory amounted to £34.15.
 His step-father Kenelm Winslow was administrator of his estate.
 [Ref]

 6. The Richard Adams who married Rebecca Davis is presumed to be an unrecorded son of James.
-He died on 24 Aug 1728 in Norwich
+Or, perhaps he is the first Richard and the death record is an error.
+He died on 24 Aug 1728 in Norwich.
+He married Rebecca Davis.

 Generation 3

 Naturally, descendants of Richard Adams of Sudbury would like to be descendants of the early settler John Adams and the glamourous William Vassall.
 The problem is that James and Frances (Vassall) Adams's recorded son Richard died soon after birth.
 It is argued by some that this Richard is an unrecorded son.
-Hayward [Ref] argues that the vital records of Sudbury and the will of Richard Adms make it clear that these are the same person.
+Hayward [Ref] argues that the vital records of Sudbury and the will of Richard Adams make it clear that Richard of Sudbury is the son of James.
 The land records of Canterbury, Norwich and Plainfield show that there were two Richard Adams: an uncle and a nephew, who was of age in 1701.
 The vital records of Sudbury show a son Richard born to William Adams on 22 Aug 1678.
 It is reasonable to assume that Richard and William were brothers, and both were the son of James.

 Richard Adams died on 24 Aug 1728 in Norwich.
 [Ref] He married Rebecca Davis on 24 Jun 1679 in Sudbury.
 [Ref]